 The manufacture of float glass is the first stage of production.
 Float glass is made by pouring molten glass onto a bath of molten tin.
 The glass floats on top and is drawn off as it solidifies.
-It is available in thicknesses ranging from 2mm to 25mm (1/8in to 1in).

-Most float glass has a green tint caused by small amounts of iron oxide in the glass.
-Adding different oxides to the mix during the manufacturing stage can alter the tint of the glass.
+It is available in thicknesses ranging from 2mm to 25mm (1/8in to 1in). small amounts of iron oxide in the glass.
+Adding different oxides to the mix during the manufacturing stage can alter the tint of the